Why Does My Water Have A “Rotten Egg” Sulfur Smell?

 When the scent occurs in hot water, your water heater is most likely the culprit.
 Most water heaters come with a magnesium or aluminum “anode rod”, which is supposed to protect your water heater tank from rust.
 In most cases, the sulfate ions in the water react with the magnesium and aluminum to produce hydrogen sulfide gas.
 Since the gas is slightly soluble in water, once you turn on the hot water tap, the heat allows some of the gas to escape into the air, giving off a strong nasty smell.
 The problem gets even worse if your water heaters aren’t being used regularly.
 Irregular use of your water heater may cause the hydrogen sulfide gas to build up at a faster rate.

-The Effects of Smelly Sulfur Water
+The Effects of Sulfur Smell in Water

 When the soluble sulfides in hydrogen sulfide are hydrolyzed in water, it can corrode metals such as iron, copper, steel, and brass.
 When iron and steel are corroded from sulfur, they form ferrous sulfide or “black water.”
 This can blacken silverware and discolor copper and brass utensils.